fermyon/developer/content/spin/v2/kv-store-api-guide.md

 **General Notes**
 - The spinSdk object is always available at runtime.
 Code checking and completion are available in TypeScript at design time if the module imports anything from the @fermyon/spin-sdk package.
 For example:
+- The JavaScript SDK doesn't surface the `close` operation.
+It automatically closes all stores at the end of the request; there's no way to close them early.

 [`get` **Operation**](https://fermyon.github.io/spin-js-sdk/interfaces/_internal_.KvStore.html#get)
 - The result is of the type `ArrayBuffer | null`